 Premier League football on ESPN

-ESPN is offering live coverage of the FA Cup, UEFA Europa League, England U21s, Clydesdale Bank Premier League, Serie A, Bundesliga, Eredivisie, Women's Super League and MLS.
-There's also the chance to watch Aviva Premiership Rugby, French Top 14, UFC, AFL, Motorsport, Darts and new to ESPN the World Series of Poker.
+ESPN is, however, offering live coverage of the FA Cup, UEFA Europa League, England U21s, Clydesdale Bank Premier League, Serie A, Bundesliga, Eredivisie, Women's Super League and MLS.
+There's also the chance to watch Aviva Premiership Rugby, French Top 14, UFC, AFL, Motorsport, Darts and the World Series of Poker.